 - Problematic supercritical flowing stormwater.
 Channels are often too shallow and have sharp direction.
-Water continues its initial flow path into properties and onto the roads (Buitekant and Kronkel Weg). - Ponding in Botterblom and Dahlia Streets. - Due to the topography and gradient, water generally rundowns from the West - o Prince Albert South relies on roads to drain the stormwater away.
+Water continues its initial flow path into properties and onto the roads (Buitekant and Kronkel Wea): - Ponding in Botterblom and Dahlia Streets;

-- Church Street, has a lot of open driveways and little or no kerbs on the lower side of the road.
-During severe storms, stormwater bypasses the channels or furrows in Church Street and flows across the road into properties causing extensive flooding damage. - Flash flood in 2017 damaged Swartberg Pass and Meiringspoort was closed to traffic for some time.
+- due to the topography and gradient, water generally runs down from the West: - Prince Albert South relies on roads to drain the stormwater away; - Church Street has a lot of open driveways and little or no curbs on the lower side of the road.
+During severe storms, stormwater bypasses the channels or furrows in Church Street and flows across the road into properties causing extensive flooding damage; and - the flash flood in 2017 damaged Swartberg Pass and Meiringspoort was also closed to traffic for some time.